 Trotsky was never able to build a proper constituency within the Politburo, not even with those who might have been sympathetic.
 The so-called Left Opposition of Kamenyev and Zinoviev at various times supported and opposed Trotsky and were skeptical of associations with him, since he was personally rather unpopular.
 Trotsky for his part, maintained the Red Army on a professional rather than clientelist basis, and this prevented him from using the army as a shield to protect himself.
 Trotsky's criticism of some of Lenin's policies such as the New Economic Policy didn't endear him to Nikolai Bukharin who was rather partial to it, and his support of world revolution at a time of consolidation found little favour among the more moderate members of the Politburo.
 His perceived inconsistencies and waveringnote and his failure to build an effective constituency to counter Stalin's skill in building a network of patronage and clients as General Secretary, played no small role in the latter's eventual triumph over Trotsky.

-His family life saw much tragedy, including the death of his son, Sergei Sedov, at the hands of one of Stalin's agents, while his daughter Zinaida committed suicide in 1933.
+His family life saw much tragedy, being a target of attempted Family Extermination by Stalin: After him being exiled from the Soviet Union, his surviving children all died one by one and every single one before him (his daughter Zinaida committed suicide in exile in 1933 after being told she wouldn't see her daughter again; his son Sergei Sedov died under unclear circumstances in Siberia in 1937, and his son Lev Sedov died at the hands of one of Stalin's agents in 1938).
 The definitive biography of Trotsky, a multi-volume set by Isaac Deutscher, is considered a masterpiece in the genre.
 Trotsky's own reputation as a historian and martyr was invoked during the Cold War as an authority on Stalinism.
 Later historians argue that aside from Trotsky's own biases, his understanding of Stalin's activities and personality was considerably limited on account of his exile and he gave far too little credit for Stalin's shrewdness and cunning.
 Ironically, it was Trotsky who first conceived of mass industrialization, a policy that Stalin co-opted and implemented (quite brutally it must be admitted).
 Historians wonder if Trotsky would ever have been a realistic alternative to Stalin within the Soviet Union, or if his own ideas could have been implemented in a far less bloody fashion than Stalinnote .
-As such he is a perennial favorite for counter-factual historians.
+As such he is a perennial favorite for counter-factual historians and even trolls.

 Tropes as portrayed in fiction: